Coronavirus: One more death in Republic as expert warns house parties are ‘disaster’ for containment

 The number of confirmed cases in the State has risen by 77 to 25,062.

-The death toll has decreased from previous reports by the NPHET as validation of data has resulted in the denotification of 3 deaths.
+The death toll has decreased from previous reports by the NPHET as validation of data has resulted in the denotification of three deaths.
 The figure of 1,650 deaths reflects this.

 Meanwhile, a leading expert has warned house parties being held around Ireland are a “disaster” for efforts to contain the spread of coronavirus.